 Tip: It’s best not to lift images directly from the web, as these images are usually low quality (typically only 72 dpi) to optimise page loading.
 Though they look fine on-screen, they will be very blurred and pixelated when printed on your T-shirt.

 As with 300dpi resolution, ensuring your artwork’s colour is high quality will make for an optimum T-shirt print.
-We recommend exporting files to a CMYK colour space, as this will give you the most accurate reflection of what your design will look like in the final print.
+We recommend exporting files to a RGB colour space, as this will give you the most accurate reflection of what your design will look like in the final print.

 One of the key things to bear in mind when it comes to using colour is that printed colour may look slightly different to your on-screen design.
 Coloured inks have varying degrees of transparency which means that not all colours print equally, and there are a couple of problem colours to look out for when designing.
 Darker blues and fluorescents will tend to print less well unless they’re on a white T-shirt.

 Tip: To keep your print as cost-effective as possible, and ensure the chances your T-shirt will be screen printed rather than DTG printed, we recommend keeping designs to a maximum of 1-2 colours, including black and white.
 For more info on screen printing v DTG, head here.

 LINE DETAILS & FONTS

 When it comes to choosing font and line size and thinking about detailing, it can be helpful to visualise your design as it will look when outlined in wet ink.
 Because ink is a fluid it will spread very, very slightly, so to avoid bleeding it’s best to keep intricate detailing to a minimum.
 (If unsure though, please check in with us!)

 In terms of sizing, a good general guideline is:

 - Fonts – 12 points or above